biosimulations/biosimulations/docs/users/simulating-projects.md

 Please follow these steps to use a command-line interface for a simulation tool to execute a modeling study.

-1. **Install Python >= 3.7**.
+1. Install Python >= 3.7.
-1. **Install pip**.
+1. Install pip.
-1. **Install the dependencies for the simulation tool**.
+1. Install the dependencies for the simulation tool.
 Links to installation instructions are available from the pages for each simulation tool.
-1. **Install the command-line application for the simulation tool**.
+1. Install the command-line application for the simulation tool.
 From your console, use pip to install the Python package which provides the command-line application.
 The names of the Python packages which provide the command-line applications are available from the pages for each simulation tool.
-1. **Use the command-line program to execute a simulation project and save its results**: Execute the following from your console:
+1. Use the command-line program to execute a simulation project and save its results: Execute the following from your console:

 ```bash
 biosimulators-{ simulator-id } \